PhilipOSull/Project-One/README.md

 ### My Goals

 - Spread knowledge about NFTs to new users
-- Catch the users attention with a nice color palette
+- Catch the users attention with a nice UI & UX
+-

 ## Technologies